yoenoo/kernel_bench_stuff/README.md

 - Level 4: Level Hugging Face
     Optimize whole model architectures from HuggngFace

-*TODO: JUSTIFY CRITIERA*
-We care whether if a solution
+For this benchmark, we care whether if a solution
-- compiles: (WDYM BY COMPILE)
-- is correct: explain correctness criteria (how do we check)
+- compiles: generated torch code was able to load the inline embedded CUDA Kernel and build the kernel
+- is correct: check against reference torch operators n_correctness times on randomized inputs
-- is fast: we compare against baseline (how many times)
+- is fast: compare against reference torch operators n_trial times for both eager mode and torch.compile execution

 ## 🔍 Directory Structure
 We organize the repo into the following structure:
 ```
 KernelBenchInternal/
 ├── assets/
-├── KernelBench/
+├── KernelBench/ # Benchmark dataset files
-├── src/
+├── src/ # KernelBench logic code
-│   ├── tests/
+│   ├── unit_tests/
 │   ├── prompts/
-│   ├── other files
+│   ├── ....
-├── scripts/
+├── scripts/ # helpful scripts to run the benchmark
-├── results/
+├── results/ # some baseline times
+├── runs/ # where your runs will be stored
 ```

 ## 🔧 Set up